labgem/PlaScope/README.md

 You must install these dependencies before you start :

-SPAdes 3.10.1 or later to run the assembly (header of contigs must be the same as in version 3.10.1) (http://bioinf.spbau.ru/spades)
+SPAdes 3.10.1 or later if you want to run the assembly (= mode 1) (header of contigs must be the same as in version 3.10.1) (http://bioinf.spbau.ru/spades)

 Centrifuge 1.0.3 (https://github.com/infphilo/centrifuge)